Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Introduction

-It is compelling to consider when similar techniques can be applied to other combinatorial functions.
-In Appendix \ref{app:trees}, we present analysis for applying Birkhoff extension to functions on rooted binary trees over a fixed set of leaves.
-Optimization of these tree functions arises in many combinatorial optimization problems such as Steiner tree problems and hierarchical clustering.
+\textbf{Beyond permutation functions.} It is compelling to consider when similar techniques can be applied to other combinatorial functions.
+In App.\ \ref{app:trees}, we present analysis for applying Birkhoff extension to functions on rooted binary trees over a fixed set of leaves.
+Optimization of these tree functions arises in many combinatorial optimization problems such as Steiner tree \cite{chen2019dim} problems and hierarchical clustering \cite{Dasgupta2015}.

-In Section \ref{sec:experiments}, we perform experiments on traveling salesperson, feedback arc set, and cutwidth problems problems, showing Birkhoff extension is an effective approach for optimizing permutation functions.
+\textbf{Experiments.} In Section \ref{sec:experiments}, we perform experiments on quadratic assignment (QAP), traveling salesperson (TSP), and directed feedback arc set (DFASP) problems, showing Birkhoff extension is an effective approach for optimizing permutation functions.
+Our method is especially effective for the quadratic assignment problem (QAP), where it outperforms a range of Gurobi implementations and common heuristics.

-To summarize, our \textbf{main contributions} are: \begin{itemize}\denselist \item We introduce a novel Birkhoff decomposition based on a score-matrix, which has continuous and a.e. differentiable coefficients, and can be computed efficiently.

-\item We use this decomposition to construct a continuous a.e.\ differentiable extension of permutation functions to real-valued functions on the Birkhoff polytope that has rounding guarantees.
-We show that this extension and its associated rounding scheme have many nice properties that make it desirable for combinatorial optimization. \item We develop a theoretically justified optimization procedure that combines this extension with gradient-based optimization, as well as our dynamic score matrix method, to optimization permutation functions.

-\item Our Birkhoff extension can be combined with a neural network to yield an unsupervised neural optimizer (Appendix \ref{app:nn}).
-We also adapt it to optimization problems on rooted trees (Appendix \ref{app:trees}).
+To summarize, our \textbf{main contributions} are: \begin{itemize}[leftmargin=*, itemsep=2pt, parsep=0pt, partopsep=0pt, topsep=0pt] \item A novel Birkhoff decomposition, which has continuous, a.e. differentiable, and efficiently computable coefficients. \item A continuous a.e. differentiable extension of permutation functions to real-valued functions on the Birkhoff polytope, with properties, such as rounding guarantees, desirable for optimization. \item A theoretically-justified permutation-function optimization procedure that combines this extension with gradient-based optimization. \item Combination of Birkhoff extension with an NN to yield an unsupervised neural optimizer (App.\ \ref{app:nn}). \end{itemize}